renanmakoto/chatBot/README.md

-# chattyBot
+<h1 align="center">chattyBot</h1>

-A rather simple chatty bot I created to play with my girlfriend in order to convince her to type an acceptable answer.
+<p align="center">A rather simple chatty bot I created to play with my girlfriend in order to convince her to type an acceptable answer.</p>